book-cover

 Who you be?”
 One of the girls asked, startled and the other began to scream, “Thief O!
 Thief!

 In a heated wrangle, he snatched the first bag and found his phone inside, attached to a power bank.
 They held onto his shirt and put up a fight, “Thief!”
 Some men gathered and began to punch him.
 A ladened punch struck his ribcage and he felt it snap.
-After much persuasion to listen to him, he explained to them that it was his phone and his Apple watch were connected to it.
+After much persuasion to listen to him, he explained to them that it was his phone and his Apple watch was connected to it.
 It was evident and they let him go.
 His phone had charged to 67 percent.
 The women were cornered and harassed as he left the chaos behind him and raced towards the toll gate.
 He knew everything happened for a reason, but why did his phone lead him here?

 The entrance to the toll gate was gridlocked at 9 pm and illuminated by military vehicles.
 He’d been in traffic for over five hours now.
 He turned on his data.
 Messages chimed.
 The State is on a lockdown and state of emergency.
-It explained the presence of soldiers that mounted across the toll gate, fending off agitated citizens who wanted to go across.
+It explained the presence of soldiers mounted across the toll gate, fending off agitated citizens who wanted to go across.
 Jide squeezed through them.
 He was careful not to take his phone out again, even though it vibrated repeatedly in his pocket.
 He knew it would be Mendy.

 “What is this bullshit!”
 A hunky man in a faze cap was talking.
 “I have a show right now.
 People got things to do.
 Open this damn barricade!”

 The soldiers were ignorant of the request that drowned in a sea of commotion, outcry, and agitation.
 A riot was gaining ground.
 A group of men were chanting, “Nigeria jaga-jaga..”
 The more they chanted, the more people joined and their spirits heightened and elucidated the groaning of their hearts.
-Jide positioned himself at the edge of a truck and pulled out his cell phone.
-11 missed calls in total.
+Jide positioned himself at the edge of a truck and pulled out his cell phone: 11 missed calls in total.
 From Mendy, Fola, Pastor Mark, his mother, and a girl he met at a local gym house a month ago.
-He dialed Mendy’s number.
+He dialled Mendy’s number.
 It rang and she did not pick up.
 He began to fume.
-He dialed Fola’s number.
+He dialled Fola’s number.

 “Everybody step back!”
 A voice was calling out from a megaphone.
 “I repeat, step back.
 Disperse to your homes!
 This is a directive from the Office of the Federal Government.
 I repeat: Return to your homes!”